superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 Physical access to data centers where PHI is stored must be controlled:

-- **Data Centers**: Fly.io hosts services in secure data centers with restricted access, surveillance, and environmental controls, ensuring the physical security of the hardware that stores and processes PHI.
+- **Data Centers**: Fly.io hosts services in secure data centers with restricted access, surveillance, and environmental controls, ensuring the physical security of hardware that stores and processes PHI.
 - **Regional Data Control**: Fly.io allows users to control the [physical region](https://fly.io/docs/reference/regions/) where data is stored and processed using simple commands, facilitating compliance with data residency requirements of HIPAA by ensuring PHI is stored within designated secure regions, such as the United States.

 There's more detail at [https://fly.io/docs/about/healthcare](https://fly.io/docs/about/healthcare/) and [https://fly.io/security](https://fly.io/security).
 If you have additional questions about Fly.io's security infrastructure & practices, please [reach out](mailto:sales@fly.io).